LocalMode

 reset() => voidClear all state

 Use useSequentialBatch for batch processing where order matters or you need simple {current, total} progress.
-Use useBatchOperation for concurrent processing with per-item error tracking.
+Use useBatchOperation for concurrent processing.

 toAppError